Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 LEARN MORE

-1. Verify the identity of the signer: Before accepting a wet signature, it’s important to verify the identity of the person signing the document.
-This can be done by checking a government-issued ID, such as a passport or driver’s license, or by comparing the signature on the document to a known signature of the signer.
+1. Verify the identity of the signer: Identity verification can be done in multiple ways wich includes checking a government-issued ID, such as a passport or driver’s license, or by comparing the signature on the document to a known signature of the signer.

 2. Use high-quality paper and ink: Using high-quality paper and ink can help prevent fraud and ensure the longevity of the signature.
-High-quality paper is less likely to tear or fade over time, and high-quality ink is less likely to smudge or blur.
+High-quality paper is less likely to tear or fade over time, and high-quality ink is less likely to smudge or blur when writing.
+It’s also less likely to fade over time.

 3. Date the document: Dating the document can help establish the timeline of events and provide additional evidence of when the document was signed.
 It’s important to date the document at the time of signing to ensure accuracy.